govindmaheshwari2/doclens/README.md

 );
 ```

-Every `DoclensScreen` parameter has rich dartdoc explaining the default,
-the trade-off, and when to override.
+Every parameter has dartdoc explaining its default and when you'd want to change it.

-### 2. Custom UI — full control with `DoclensView`
+### 2. Custom UI: bring your own widgets

-When you want a fully branded scanner, mount the `DoclensView` widget
-yourself, supply your own builders for the overlay / shutter / flash
-button, and own the result flow.
+Want a scanner that matches your brand?
+Mount `DoclensView` yourself and supply builders for the overlay, shutter, and flash button.
+You own the result flow.

 ```dart
 class _MyScannerState extends State<MyScanner> {